-Wild Foods Walk with Geraldine Kavanagh of Wicklow Wild Foods on Sunday 20th May 2018
+Wild Foods Walk with Geraldine Kavanagh of Wicklow Wild Foods re-scheduled

-One Hour Wild Foods Walk with Geraldine Kavanagh of Wicklow Wild Foods on Sunday 20th May 2018 at 11am and at 12.30pm
+One Hour Wild Foods Walk with Geraldine Kavanagh of Wicklow Wild Foods – rescheduled dates to be advised

 Take a walk around this beautiful farm and our wild nature walk with Geraldine Kavanagh of Wicklow Wild Foods and discover the joy of foraging for your own wild food.
 These walks are an introduction to foraging for the beginner interested in identifying commonly found wild leaves, flowers and fruits and discussing the health benefits and culinary delights in wild garnishes and unusual tasty wild ingredients.
 You will have the opportunity to see how wild foods can be easily incorporated into your daily diet and also to taste wild foods that have been preserved in different ways.
 At this time of year wild garlic pesto, sorrel and nettle soup, bramble leaf tea, and gorse flower ice cream could all form part of your own wild food and foraging feast.